alensomaxx/supervisedLearning/Revision/polisehdRev.md

 - **Specificity:** The ratio of correctly predicted negative observations to all observations in the actual negative class.
 - **F1-Score:** The weighted average of Precision and Recall.

-### Types of Supervised Machine Learning
+>Types of Supervised Machine Learning

-Define the following:
+# Define the following:

-SUPERVISED MACHINE LEARNING
+- SUPERVISED MACHINE LEARNING
-REGRESSION ALGORITHMS
+- REGRESSION ALGORITHMS
-LINEAR REGRESSION ALGORITHM
+- LINEAR REGRESSION ALGORITHM
-CLASSIFICATION ALGOROTHMS
+- CLASSIFICATION ALGOROTHMS
-LOGISTIC REGRESSION
+- LOGISTIC REGRESSION
-NAIVE BAYES ALGORITHM
+- NAIVE BAYES ALGORITHM
-DECISION TREES ALGORITHM
+- DECISION TREES ALGORITHM
-SUPPORT VECTOR MACHINE ALGORITHM
+- SUPPORT VECTOR MACHINE ALGORITHM
-KNN (default value of K = 3)
+- KNN (default value of K = 3)

-WHAT WE NEED
+>WHAT WE NEED
-DEFINITON + Example + practical Implementation (6 steps)
+- >DEFINITON + Example + practical Implementation (6 steps)

-WHAT NOT NEED TO BE DONE
-OPTIMIZATION
-VERY DEEP THEORTIC DETAILS
-GOAL: is Proof of concept (POC) by NOV 19th
-THE FIRST ALGORITHM cannot be claimed as the best algorithm Multiple algotihm has to be tested and performace has to be compared before shortlisting the best performing algorithm
+> Multiple algotihm has to be tested and performace has to be compared before shortlisting
+> the best performing algorithm